 At Kangerlussuaq the error percentages are higher for all code types.
-The differences may be explained by the fact that the semi-automatic observation systems and TAF syntax checking software used in Denmark are not installed at Kangerlussuaq.
-The very high error percentages for SPECI are due to a software problem which causes the SPECI to get an incorrect time stamp.
+The differences may be explained by the fact that the semi-automatic observation systems and TAF syntax checking software used in Denmark are not yet installed at Kangerlussuaq.

 4.3 Comments on the results